teamsnap/teamsnap-ui/CONTRIBUTING.md

 * rebase and get  your branch ahead of master
 * then from your working branch
-* Update the package.json version number: https://docs.npmjs.com/about-semantic-versioning
+* Update the package.json version number `npm version [major|minor|patch] -m “commit message”`
-* Update CHANGELOG.md with npm version and release notes
+* Update CHANGELOG.md with new npm version and release notes
-* Commit Version and CHANGELOG
+* Commit CHANGELOG
 * `git push origin branch-name`
 * merge branch into master from git
 * `git checkout master`